Hertzole/gold-player/README.md

 Q: Why open source?
 A: I had my other two player controllers closed source, but I treated them as open source with documentation and such, so I thought it would be fun to make it open source and it could help someone looking for a solid player controller!

-Q: Plans to port it outside of Unity?
-A: Nope.
-Probably never will.
-I'm too much of a Unity fanboy.

 Q: Can I use this for my project?
 A: Yes!
 No restrictions!
 You can do whatever you want with it.
 The only thing you can't do is directly reselling my player controller.